pchampio/EGC-2020/README.md

 Our system deducted a sharp increase in paper related to the social network analysis over the past years 20 (Label 1).
 On the other hand, rule-based algorithms seem to have declined drastically (Label 6).

-## Evaluation (K-Means - 10 clusters)
+## Evaluation (Hyper-parameters defined in the Jupiter-notebook)
-The pipeline used in this project dosn't seems to find a lot of structure for one cluster, sadly this cluster represent ~30% of our training datas (Silhouette plot bellow).
+The pipeline used in this project doesn't seem to find a lot of structure for one cluster, sadly this cluster represents ~30% of our training data (Silhouette plot below).
 <details>
-<summary> The Silhouette plot for 10 clusters</summary>
+<summary>Silhouette plot for 10 clusters</summary>
 <p align="center">
   <a href="#">
     <img alt="ScreenShot" src="https://raw.githubusercontent.com/Drakirus/EGC_2020/master/plots/silhouette.png">